mehta-lab/dynamorph/README.md

 % Overview of the tool %

 ## DynaMorph Pipeline

+DynaMorph starts with raw image files from cell imaging experiments and sequentially applies a set of segmentation and encoding tools.
+Codes for the main processing steps are wrapped into methods (saved under `pipeline` folder).
+Below we briefly introduced their functionalities.

 1. `pipeline.preprocess.write_raw_to_npy` performs the transformation of raw multipage tiff files into numpy arrays.
 Resulting arrays (saved as `.npy` files) contain the full trajectories for each field of view.

     - e.g. `D3-Site_1.npy` contains the raw inputs as a numpy array with shape (100, 2048, 2048, 2): this site has 100 frames and a 2048 by 2048 field of view, two channels are available.